RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Behavior Regularization in Offline RL

-We design a 2‑D contextual bandit with two disjoint modes (\emph{Toy Risky Bandit}): Top left in Fig.~\ref{fig:toy_rl} shows a ground truth that consists of \emph{safe center} (moderate reward, no catastrophic tail) and a \emph{risky ring} (higher mean with rare large penalties).
+We design a 2‑D contextual bandit with two disjoint modes (\emph{Toy Risky Bandit}) to make the above geometric analysis concrete: The top-left panel in Fig.~\ref{fig:toy_rl} shows a ground truth that consists of a \emph{safe center} (moderate reward, no catastrophic tail) and a \emph{risky ring} (higher mean with rare large penalties).
 The task isolates multimodality and lower-tail hazards.
 Below we introduce our baselines.

-\subsubsection{Expressive but risk‑neutral controls}
+\subsubsection{Expressive but Risk‑Neutral Controls}